A basic overview of degenerative disc disease

-The term degenerative disc disease (DDD) refers to a group of spinal conditions affecting intervertebral discs brought on by the process of aging.
-Everyone’s intervertebral discs deteriorate with age, but not necessarily at the same rate.
-Therefore, the onset of symptoms related to DDD is highly variable.
-Treatment of DDD can take a variety of forms, depending on the location and severity of the degenerative spine disorder.
+Degenerative disc disease (DDD) is a term describing the effects of the natural age-related breakdown of the spinal discs.
+Everyone’s spinal discs break down with age, just not necessarily at the same rate.
+This means the onset and severity of symptoms related to disc degeneration varies.
+Treatment of DDD can take a variety of forms, depending on the location and severity of the degeneration in the spine.

-- Herniated disc – the outer wall of a disc has torn and extruded its disc material into the spinal column
+- Herniated disc.
+The outer wall of a degenerative disc has torn, which can push inner disc material into the spinal column.

-- Bulging disc – the outer wall of a disc has weakened, allowing the disc to push beyond its normal perimeter
+- Bulging disc.
+The outer wall of a degenerative disc has weakened, allowing the disc to push beyond its normal perimeter.

-- Thinning disc – the disc has lost its cushioning power and has collapsed, allowing adjacent vertebrae to rub together and possibly pinch nerve roots
+- Collapsed disc.
+This occurs when a damaged disc loses height, allowing adjacent vertebrae to rub together and possibly pinch nerve roots.

 Treating the symptoms of degenerative disc disease

 For all of these degenerative spine conditions, some of the worst symptoms arise when the nerves in the spinal column become pinched or compressed.
 Nerve compression causes the common symptoms of numbness, tingling, pain and weakness, both locally and in the extremities.
 Doctors typically begin treatment of DDD with conservative options like pain medication, physical therapy, and steroid injections, among other nonsurgical methods.

 If conservative treatment fails, spinal surgery may be recommended to decompress affected nerves and relieve symptoms.
 If you have been recommended for surgery to treat your DDD, you should search for a surgical option that is effective while also subjecting you to the least risk and the least disruption of surrounding tissue possible.